Signatures of Parafermion Zero Modes in Fractional Quantum Hall-Superconductor Heterostructures

-\textit{Josephson junction and tunneling.}---One way to experimentally identify topologically nontrivial zero modes is the fractional Josephson effect \cite{kitaev-2001,clarke-2013}, i.e. $4m\pi$ periodic signal in the current-phase relation.
+One way to experimentally identify topologically nontrivial zero modes is the fractional Josephson effect \cite{kitaev-2001,clarke-2013,lindner-2012,cheng-2012}, i.e. $4m\pi$-periodic signal in the current-phase relation.
 The Josephson junction of interest consists of two copies of FTSCs as in Fig. \ref{fig:FTSCjunc},

 where $\de\phi_{sc}$ is the Josephson phase between the two SCs, and $i=1,2$ describes the edges near the left/right SC, respectively.
 This system has symmetries including an overall $\Z_{2m}$ quasiparticle parity and charge conjugation $\vt^{(i)}\ra-\vt^{(i)},~\vp^{(i)}\ra\vp^{(i)}$.
-The allowed tunneling between two FTSCs are parafermion tunneling (charge $e/m$), Cooper pair tunneling (charge $2e$), and backscattering (charge 0) \footnote{Terms involving tunneling of a group of parafermions are also allowed, e.g. Majorana fermion tunneling can be understood as tunneling of a group of $m$ parafermions.
-We will not study these here the tunneling amplitudes are in general smaller than $\Ga_P$ and the results can be derived from the parafermion tunneling results.}.
+The allowed tunneling between two FTSCs are parafermion tunneling (charge $e/m$), Cooper pair tunneling (charge $2e$), and backscattering (charge 0).
+There are additional symmetry-allowed terms involving tunneling of a group of parafermions, e.g. Majorana fermion tunneling can be understood as tunneling of a group of $m$ parafermions.
+Here we study the simplest terms as higher-order terms are exponentially suppressed.

 The parafermion tunneling Hamiltonian can be written as,